aaronbloomfield/ccc/hws/metamask/index.md

 ### Grading

 The grades on this are going to be rather binary -- if it works, then full (or close to full) credit.
 If it doesn't work, then very little or no credit.
 In particular, there will be very little partial credit awarded on this assignment.
+This assignment is graded by a human; it cannot be auto-graded.

 ### Submission